GoogleChrome/web.dev/src/site/content/en/blog/media-session/index.md

 - Hardware media keys are supported.
 - Media notifications are customized on mobile, desktop, and paired wearable device.
 - The [media hub] is available on desktop.
-- Lock screen media controls are available on [Chrome OS] and mobile.
+- Lock screen media controls are available on [ChromeOS] and mobile.
 - Picture-in-Picture window controls are available for both [audio playback] and [video conferencing].
 - Assistant integration on mobile is available.